iharrington/GitOps/platform_design.md

 ## Problem Statement

-The goal was to deploy and operate stateful data services on Kubernetes with the following constraints and objectives:
+The goal was to deploy and operate stateful data services on Kubernetes using Flux with the following constraints and objectives:

 - Multiple environments (e.g., dev, staging, prod)
 - Minimal manual intervention after initial setup